Introduction to quantum groups: 7a. Partitions, easiness

 \begin{definition} A closed subgroup $G\subset U_N^+$ is called easy when we have

 for any colored integers $k,l$, for a certain category of partitions $D\subset P$. \end{definition}

 In other words, a compact quantum group is called easy when its Tannakian category appears in the simplest possible way: from a category of partitions.
+The terminology is quite natural, because Tannakian duality is basically our only serious tool.

 Observe that the category $D$ is not unique, for instance because at $N=1$ all the categories of partitions produce the same easy quantum group, namely $G=\{1\}$.
-We will be back to this.
+We will be back to this issue on several occasions, with various results about it.

-In practice now, what we know so far, from section 4 above, is that $U_N,U_N^+,O_N,O_N^+$ are easy.
+In practice now, what we know so far, from chapter 4 above, is that $O_N,O_N^+$ and $U_N,U_N^+$ are easy.
 Regarding now the half-liberations, we have here:

 \begin{theorem} We have the following results: \begin{enumerate} \item $U_N^*$ is easy, coming from the category $\mathcal P_2^*\subset\mathcal P_2$ of pairings having the property that, when the legs are relabelled clockwise $\circ\bullet\circ\bullet\ldots$, each string connects $\circ-\bullet$.